OTT Streaming – What Every Broadcaster Must Know in 2024

 It is worth mentioning that video on demand is for pre-recorded content only.
 There are no live streams or real-time performances involved.
 That generally means that the content has a more scripted and planned feeling to it compared to live streams, although that is not a rule.

 The main benefit of video on demand is the flexibility and convenience it provides to viewers.
-VOD is also simpler from a broadcasting standpoint as there are less equipment and overhead involved.
+VOD is also simpler from a broadcasting standpoint as there is less equipment and overhead involved.
 Even smartphones can be used to create quality videos that can be easily uploaded to a hosting provider for distribution.

 VOD can make up the majority of your OTT content if you want it to.